infinum/redbreast/README.md

 ## Usage

+### Init

-After installing redbreast run `redbreast init` to create redbreast.yml file.
+After installing redbreast run `redbreast init` to create `redbreast.yml` file.
 This file is used for generating your extensions.
-In the init you will be prompted to
+In the init you will be prompted to:

+* Choose a language in which colors/images will be generated.
+* Input the application name (optional)
+* Input bundle names (default is main)
+* Choose whether you want to generate images, colors or both
+* Input the path to assets folder
+* Input the path where the files will be created
+* Choose to create tests for generated assets

+### Generate

+When you finish creating `redbreast.yml` file,  run `redbreast generate` and all needed files will be generated.

+### Install

+Command `redbreast install` will setup a file generator in your project and whenever you build it, it will create new image/color names.

 ## Contributing